anagumo/db_ios_advanced/README.md

 * Support for Light and Dark Mode

 # 😮‍💨 Optional
-* Display the user’s current location on the map
-* Allow users to select the map type
-* Show detailed location information on the map
 * Implement a search feature for heroes
 * Enable sorting options for the hero list